coltonbooth/CoreChainDB/docs/root/source/query.rst

 Blog Post with Example Queries
 ------------------------------

-We wrote a blog post in The BigchainDB Blog to show how to use some MongoDB tools to query a BigchainDB node's MongoDB database.
+We wrote a blog post in The corechaindb Blog to show how to use some MongoDB tools to query a corechaindb node's MongoDB database.
 It includes some specific example queries for data about custom cars and their ownership histories.
 `Check it out <https://blog.corechaindb.com/using-mongodb-to-query-corechaindb-data-3fc651e0861b>`_.